Illustration showing Vitamin A Test purpose, deficiency, toxicity symptoms, and normal range in blood

 Overview

-The Vitamin A Test measures the level of Vitamin A (Retinol) in your bloodstream.
-Vitamin A is a fat-soluble vitamin that your body cannot produce on its own, yet it plays a major role in your vision, skin health, immune system, and overall cellular growth.
-Because even small imbalances can affect health, this test helps identify whether your levels are too low (deficiency) or too high (toxicity).
+The Vitamin A Test measures the amount of Vitamin A (retinol) present in the blood at the time of testing.
+Vitamin A is a fat-soluble vitamin that the body cannot synthesize on its own, yet it plays a central role in vision, immune defense, skin integrity, and normal cellular growth.
+Because the body stores Vitamin A rather than excreting it quickly, both low and high levels can have clinical significance.

 What is Vitamin A?